Washburn University: History

 "The Ichabod" honors the namesake and early benefactor of the institution, Ichabod Washburn.
 "The Ichabod" existed only in name until 1938, when alumnus (and later prominent graphic artist) Bradbury Thompson (B.A., 1934) created the studious-looking, tailcoat-wearing figure the university uses today.
 The athletic teams are nicknamed "Ichabods", although women's teams did not use that nickname until the 2013–14 school year.

 In 1913, the medical department of Washburn College closed.
-The Kansas Medical School had become infamous on December 10, 1895, when the public discovered that some of the bodies used for anatomical study had been stolen from local cemeteries.
+The medical school had become infamous on December 10, 1895, when the public discovered that some of the bodies used for anatomical study had been stolen from local cemeteries.
 As the news was being printed (eventually across the country), the governor, fearing riots, called out state troops to protect the school.
 Three of the doctors, including the dean of the school, and a student-janitor from the school were arrested, as was one man who was not a member of the school.
 Charges against the doctors were discharged, the janitor was convicted but had his conviction reversed on appeal, and the fifth man was convicted but later pardoned.

 During World War II, Washburn Municipal University was one of 131 colleges and universities in the nation taking part in the V-12 Navy College Training Program, which offered students a path to a Navy commission.

 On June 8, 1966, only a few days after classes were dismissed for the summer, much of the campus was demolished by a tornado, and completely denuded of trees.
 Three months before the tornado struck, the Washburn board of trustees had reinsured every building on campus for the maximum amount.
 A week after the tornado struck, summer classes began at Topeka West High School.
-By the fall of 1966, Stoffer Hall was repaired and trailers were in place.
+By the fall of 1966, Stoffer Hall was repaired.
 It took years to reconstruct the campus, with students attending classes in trailers well into the early 1970s.

 Formerly a municipal university, the university's primary funding was moved from city property tax to county sales tax sources in 1999, with the school retaining status as a municipal subdivision of the state.
 Washburn is governed by its own nine-member Board of Regents.

-Leadership
+Organization and administration

 Washburn University is governed by a nine-member board of regents.
 Three, who must be residents of the state of Kansas, are appointed by the governor.
 Three residents of the City of Topeka, one from each of the state senatorial districts, are appointed by the mayor.
 One is the mayor or a member of the governing body of the city designated by the mayor.
 The Shawnee County Commission appoints one member, who must be a resident of Shawnee County but not of the City of Topeka.
 The Kansas Board of Regents annually selects one of its members to serve on the Washburn Board.
 Members of the board (with the exception of the Kansas Board of Regents' appointee) serve staggered four-year terms.